Eric Lau

 • Attack on Titan

-Yet to watch past the first part of season 4
+Yet to watch past the first part of season 4.
+On Hulu

 • The Pacific